-Foundation type, framing materials, and other significant sub-components are noted along with any peculiarities.
+Foundation type, framing materials, and other significant sub-components, along with any peculiarities, are noted.
 The inspector/surveyor also checks for major or minor problems in the foundation, floor, wall and roof framing.

 The electrical system is checked for sufficient capacity and safety and evaluated in terms of its current condition and future useability.
 Upgrades and repairs are recommended where appropriate.

 Heating and Air Conditioning